gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 [^144]: See B. i. c.
 19.

-[^145]: It is surprising with how small a number of troops the capture of several important places, the reduction of at least all Leinster, and the general submission of the native princes, was effected.
+[^145]: It is surprising with how small a number of troops the capture
+        of several important places, the reduction of at least all Leinster, and the general submission of the native princes, was effected.
 Giraldus has stated very exactly the numbers embarked in the several expeditions, and on counting them up we find that the Fitzgeralds and other adventurers from Wales took over at different times 1030 men, in the proportions of 80 men-at-arms, 180 other horsemen, and 770 archers and foot soldiers, all levied amongst their own kinsmen and retainers.
 Earl Strongbow's expedition mustered 1200 men, of whom 200 were men-at-arms.
+Giraldus states the number of men-at-arms who went over with king Henry to have been 500, but he does not furnish any account of the rest of his forces.
+This is, however, immaterial to our present purpose; as, though the presence of a numerous royal army may have awed the native princes into a more perfect submission, all the fighting seems to have been done before; the heart of the people was broken, the country had been traversed from east to west, and all the strong places had been reduced, and that with a force little exceeding 2000 men.

 [^146]: There appears to be a touch of irony in the language by which Giraldus devolves on future historians the task of writing the annals of the disgraceful manner in which John's inauguration in his new dominion of Ireland was conducted.
 He does not, however, hesitate in the following chapters, which we think will be considered, for the most part, very ably written, to indicate his opinion of the mal-administration, which he failed to prevent, and at the same time points out its causes, and suggests remedies for the evil, and rules for the good government of Ireland.